ztittle/Qdbm.Net/README.md

 # Why?

-The QDBM Database works quite well for embedded systems that due not support multithreading.
+The QDBM Database works quite well for embedded systems that due not support multithreading (such as ESP8266).
 However, with the POSIX API, it only supports file access and I need to manage a QDBM database in-memory (any Stream).